Leaf Blowers: What to Know Before You Buy

-Tired of raking leaves and sweeping grass clippings?
-It may be time to consider a leaf blower!
+If the idea of spending your weekend raking leaves and sweeping grass clippings sounds like a chore, it may be time to consider a leaf blower!

 Consider Your Needs

-The first step is to take a look at your needs.
-How big is your yard, and how many leaves do you deal with each year during fall clean up?
+First, take a look at your specific situation.
+How big is your yard, and how many leaves do you need to remove each year during fall clean up?
 How sensitive are you to noise?
 And how tight is your budget?
-The answers to these questions need to be weighed and balanced carefully to find the right blower for your specific circumstances.
+Weigh the answers to these questions carefully to find the right blower for your lawn.

-There are two basic ways to categorize leaf blowers: the way they are carried (form factor), and the kind of fuel they use.
+Leaf blowers can be categorized two ways: How they are carried (i.e. the form factor), and what kind of fuel they use.
 Let’s look at the form factor first.

 Types of Leaf Blowers

-Handheld leaf blowers are the most popular option with homeowners.
-Self-contained units designed to be held in a single hand, these compact blowers are a great choice for relatively small jobs.
+Handheld leaf blowers are the most popular home option.
+These self-contained compact blowers are a great choice for small jobs.

-The term backpack leaf blower is a bit deceiving.
-While you still hold the blower in your hand, the motor sits in a shoulder harness and rides on your back.
-These tend to be more powerful than handheld leaf blowers and the harness makes them relatively comfortable to use.
-They’re a good option if you’re using the blower for a prolonged period.
+Backpack leaf blowers keep the blower tube in your hand while you carry the motor in a shoulder harness.
+These models are often more powerful than handheld leaf blowers, and the harness makes them relatively comfortable to use.
+They’re a good option for long periods of use.

 Walk-behind blowers resemble snow blowers.
-The most powerful of the three, they’re also the least physically demanding to use, making them a great choice for large yards.
-However, homeowners with physical limitations should also consider the work involved in storing and maintaining a walk-behind blower.
+The most powerful of the three, they’re also the least physically demanding, making them a great choice for large yards.
+However, the time needed to properly store and maintain walk-behind blowers may be too much for some homeowners.

 Gas vs. Electric vs. Cordless Leaf Blowers

 Corded electric blowers plug into a standard outlet.
-They require less maintenance than gas-powered blowers, but the limited length of their electric cord means they’re best suited to small yards.
+They require less maintenance than gas-powered blowers but are limited by the length of the cord, so they’re best suited for small yards.
 Without a gas engine or a battery pack, corded electric blowers are extremely lightweight.
-This makes them a great choice for homeowners who want an easy-to-maneuver blower for tasks like blowing out gutters.
+They’re terrific for homeowners seeking an easy-to-maneuver blower for tasks like cleaning gutters.

-Cordless electric blowers offer freedom from the cord, and newer models have power to rival low- to mid-range gas models.
-Those larger batteries do bring added weight, and battery life varies by make and model.
-Large yards might require multiple battery swap-outs to complete even if you don’t have many leaves.
+Cordless electric blowers offer freedom from the cord, and newer models produce power to rival low- to mid-range gas models.
+Those larger batteries add weight.
+Battery life varies by manufacturer, so it might require multiple battery swap-outs to clear a large yard.
+Know how long the battery lasts before you buy.

 Leaf Blower Features

-Manufacturers tout two numbers, CFM (cubic feet per minute) and MPH (miles per hour).
-CFM is an overall measure of how much air the blower puts out.
-MPH measures how fast that air is moving.
-A high CFM will let you move many leaves at once, while a high MPH will let you blow away debris or wet leaves.
+Manufacturers tout two figures, cubic feet per minute (CFM) and miles per hour (mph), to describe the blower’s air output, but each focuses on a different aspect.
+CFM measures how much air the blower puts out, while MPH measures how fast the air moves.
+A high CFM will let you blow many leaves at once, while a high mph will move heavier debris or wet leaves.
 If in doubt, opt for a model with a higher CFM.

-Look for a blower that feels balanced in your hand, or that moves and adjusts easily.
+Look for a blower that feels balanced in your hand and moves and adjusts easily.
 Functions such as speed control and the shutoff should be easy to reach, ideally allowing for one-handed operation.

 Also, pay attention to the design of the nozzle.
-Wider nozzles excel at moving leaves while round nozzles are better at moving heavier dirt and debris.
+Wider nozzles excel at moving leaves while round nozzles are better moving heavier dirt and debris.
 (Think of the wide and narrow head of a rake versus a narrower, more rounded shovel blade.)
-Many blowers offer the option to swap out the nozzle or use an adaptor to change the shape of the air flow.
+Many blowers allow you to swap out the nozzle or use an adaptor to change the shape of the air flow.

-Some handheld blowers have a vacuum option that allows for light mulching to reuse your yard waste.
-These usually struggle to get through a large pile of leaves but can be perfect for flower beds, where blowing is less effective and raking can hurt delicate plants.
+Some handheld blowers offer a vacuum option for light mulching to reuse your yard waste.
+These combo units may struggle to get through a large pile of leaves but can be perfect for flower beds, where blowing is less effective and raking can hurt delicate plants.

-Lastly, consider the noise level.
-Leaf blowers are notoriously noisy in volume (decibels) and pitch.
-Some people find the particular “whine” of one model far more annoying than a competing brand.
+Lastly, consider the blower’s noise level.
+Leaf blowers are notoriously loud (measured in decibels).
+Some people find the particular “whine” of one model far more annoying than a competing brand, regardless of decibel rating.
 (Wearing hearing protection while using a leaf blower is always a good idea.)